|Colors:||Most often white, but any color including lemon, tan, cream, red, fawn, black, or black and tan|

 Maltese dogs are a type of bichon from the Mediterranean.
 They are believed to be over 2,000 years old and were beloved companions to nobles.
 Ancient authors spoke highly of the beauty and grace of these silky dogs.
 The Greeks loved the Maltese so much that some even erected tombs for their dogs.

 Peke-a-Tese puppies start as adorable, tiny little balls of fluff.
-And while they will develop quite a bit of personality as they age, one of the most desirable qualities of these sweet dogs is that they stay pocket-sized!
-They make perfect apartment dogs, and love being toted around by their owners.
+While they will develop quite a bit of personality as they age, one of the most desirable qualities of these sweet dogs is that they stay pocket-sized!
+They make perfect apartment dogs and love being toted around by their owners.

-Though quite small, Peke-a-Tese are rather long-lived dogs.
-As they regularly live well over a decade, you should be prepared to care for this compact canine companion for about 12-15 years.
+Though small, Peke-a-Tese are relatively long-lived dogs.
+As they regularly live well over a decade, you should be prepared to care for this compact canine companion for about 12 to 15 years.